mongock/mongock-examples/mongodb/springboot-builder/README.md

 - MongoDB with ReplicaSet(You can easily setup a MongoDB replicaset with this [repository](https://github.com/mongock/mongodb-replset-deployment-docker))

 ## Scope
-- Quick guide on how to use Mongock with Springboot with autoconfiguration
+- Quick guide on how to use Mongock with Springboot using builder
 - Quick guide on how to execute the migration with the Mongock CLI

 ## CLI